 We know the candy was invented in Philly because the first references to it were here.
 By the mid-1800s, indentured servants at the famous City Tavern were making it for patrons.
 Cookbooks from 1891-1911 contained variations on the recipe (although not using the Irish potato name).

 Throughout the 20th Century, Philadelphia was the Candy Capital of America.
 More candy and confection manufacturers existed here than anywhere else.
 Many of those same companies are still in existence to this day.
+And many iconic foods from Pennsylvania have their roots in this storied history of sweetness.

 The Shane Candy Company (now owned by Franklin Fountain folks) was started by an Edward Shane, an Irish immigrant who can to the United States because of the famine in 1848.
 The company still produces these festive spuds.